-Blumberg Capital was party to the Old Stockholders Agreement.
+Blumberg Capital is currently party to the Existing Stockholders Agreement.
 See "-Relationship with Providence Following this Offering-Stockholders Agreements."
-In connection with this offering, Blumberg Capital became party to the Registration Rights Agreement.
+Prior to the completion of this offering, we expect Blumberg Capital to become party to the Registration Rights Agreement.
 See "-Relationship with Providence Following this Offering-Registration Rights Agreement."